Commercial and Retail Leases – the National Cabinet Mandatory Code of Conduct COVID-19 Response

 - deadlocks in negotiations being resolved by mediation.

 Whether you are a landlord or tenant, you may require the assistance of experienced leasing lawyers who have acted for landlords and tenants across all asset classes and jurisdictions over many years to guide you through the Code and your negotiations including documenting any arrangements you make.

-Our Commerical Property team, headed by Andrew Grima and Dean Claughton, is ready to assist you by offering the following special packages:
+Our Commerical Property team, headed by Andrew Grima, who is ready to assist you by offering the following special packages:

 - Initial Consultation to explain the application of the Code to your lease and assist you in formulating a negotiation position